Eliiijaaaaah/SFP-Assessment/README.md

 - *PLEASE NOTE: The design file is just an example and only uses one movie title.
 Your application should show multiple movie titles.*

 ### When complete
-- Send a zipped file of the project to meeks@sfp.net or send a link of the Github repo.
+- Send an email to meeks@sfp.net containing a zipped file of the project or link to a Github repo.